 Guest blog article in the german phphatesme.com blog about the usage of Microsoft SQL Server in PHP.phphatesme.com

 The webmagazin recorded a video interview at the Webinale 2014.
-Talking about pros and cons of Magento and which alternatives are actually relevant.
+Talking about pros and cons of e-commerce solutions and which alternatives to Magento are currently relevant.

 Tobias was featured with his "From Dev to CTO" session from the Barcamp Rhein-Main in a following sunday newspaper.